6.1 The Residential College Community

 Students who have no insurance or inadequate insurance coverage must enroll in the Student Health Insurance Plan (SHIP) annually.
 Before August 1st, students may waive out of the plan if they meet the requirements of the College and provide proof of insurance.
 If your insurance status changes, notify student health services immediately.
 Enrollment to the Student Health Insurance Plan must be done within 31 days of the loss of other coverage.
 Financially aided students should be aware that there is a sliding scale in place for the Student Health Insurance Plan premium.
 For further information, please consult the Student Health Insurance Plan Coordinator (firstname.lastname@example.org).
 The College provides supplemental health insurance for students who are actively participating in intercollegiate and club sports.
 All athletes with questions related to insurance coverage with sports injuries should contact Marie Mancini (email@example.com).

 6.4 Campus Safety

 The Department of Public Safety is located in the Benjamin West House.
-The department provides round-the-clock uniformed patrol of the campus buildings and grounds by professionally trained patrol officers who can assist students in a variety of training such as, CPR/First Aid and AED, trauma informed response, implicit bias, de-escalation, Clery and Title IX.
-Public safety officers provide a prompt, professional presence and can help students with emergency issues as well as general advice on crime prevention.
+The department provides round-the-clock uniformed patrol of the campus buildings and grounds.
+Public safety officers are PA State Certified under Act 235 and receive a variety of training such as, CPR/First Aid and AED, trauma informed response, implicit bias, de-escalation, Clery and Title IX.
+Public safety officers provide a prompt, professional presence and can help students with emergency issues as well as general advice on crime prevention and awareness programs.
 Students are encouraged to call the department at 610-328-8281 any time they feel Public Safety can be of assistance.
 All emergencies should be reported by contacting the department’s emergency telephone line 610-328-8333.
-Any crime or suspected crime should be reported immediately to the Public Safety Department.
+Any crime or suspected crime should be reported immediately to the Department of Public Safety.